carp-lang/Carp/docs/Install.md

 # Installation

+Carp is mainly developed on macOS, but it also works fine on Linux.
+Windows is currently not supported - but please get in touch in case you want to help out with that!

 1. Make sure you have [Stack](https://docs.haskellstack.org/en/stable/README/) installed
 2. Clone this repo
 3. Run ```stack build``` in the root